Survivor Series (2021): Storylines

+A prominent rivalry heading into Survivor Series was between WWE Champion Big E and Universal Champion Roman Reigns.
+On the September 17 episode of SmackDown, Big E interrupted a promo by Reigns, The Usos (Jey Uso and Jimmy Uso), and Paul Heyman of The Bloodline.
+Reigns and Big E then posed with their belts, leading to a tag team match where Big E was victorious.
+Later that night, he told Heyman and Reigns that he would face the Universal Champion at Survivor Series before The Usos attacked him.
+This led to a six-man tag team match pitting The New Day (Kofi Kingston, Big E, and Xavier Woods) against Reigns and The Usos on the September 20 episode of Raw, which The Bloodline won after interference from Bobby Lashley.
+This led to a triple threat match where Reigns defeated Big E and Lashley, who Reigns pinned.
+With The New Day resuming their feud with The Usos in late October, on November 8, it was announced that Big E would face Reigns one-on-one at Survivor Series.

+Also on November 8, it was announced that Raw Women's Champion Becky Lynch and SmackDown Women's Champion Charlotte Flair, who have had a long history with each other, would face each other at Survivor Series.

-For the champion vs. champion matches, on November 8, WWE announced Raw Women's Champion Becky Lynch vs. SmackDown Women's Champion Charlotte Flair and Raw's WWE Champion Big E vs. SmackDown's Universal Champion Roman Reigns.
-On November 15, WWE announced Raw Tag Team Champions RK-Bro (Randy Orton and Riddle) vs. SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso) and Raw's United States Champion Damian Priest vs. SmackDown's Intercontinental Champion Shinsuke Nakamura, the latter of which was scheduled for the Kickoff pre-show on the day of the event.
+For the remaining champion vs. champion matches, on November 15, WWE announced Raw Tag Team Champions RK-Bro (Randy Orton and Riddle) vs. SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso) and Raw's United States Champion Damian Priest vs. SmackDown's Intercontinental Champion Shinsuke Nakamura, the latter of which was scheduled for the Kickoff pre-show on the day of the event.

 To commemorate the 25th anniversary of The Rock's WWE debut at the 1996 Survivor Series, a 25-man dual-branded battle royal was scheduled to take place at the 2021 event.

 Event

 Pre-show

 On the Survivor Series Kickoff pre-show, SmackDown's Intercontinental Champion Shinsuke Nakamura (accompanied by Rick Boogs) faced Raw's United States Champion Damian Priest.
 Priest controlled the match early while Boogs played his guitar to try and distract Priest.
 Priest performed a Falcon Arrow for a near-fall.
 Nakamura countered a Chokeslam with his knee.
 Priest performed a South of Heaven for a nearfall.
 Priest attempted The Reckoning, but Nakamura countered with an armbar.
 In the end, Priest broke Boogs' guitar over his knee and hit Boogs over the head before accidentally hitting Nakamura with it and getting himself disqualified, thus Nakamura won, giving SmackDown the first match of the night.

 Also during the pre-show, WWE Chairman and Chief Executive Officer Mr. McMahon arrived at the arena holding what he said was a real Cleopatra golden egg, which was part of a promotional tie-in with the Netflix film Red Notice, which stars The Rock.